 Nguyen, who holds a B.S. in Information and Computer Sciences from U.C.
 Irvine, says there’s a skills gap where ML-literate data scientists don’t know how to write code, while most engineers possess insufficient knowledge of data science to apply their coding skills in an actual modeled environment.

 “The rock star or the unicorn is the one that can do both — which is a super-impossible, difficult task to do, but they’ll be the ones that make the big bucks,” he said.
 “So an engineer’s responsibility in the future will probably be geared more towards understanding the work of being a data scientist.”

 Get To Know Other Software Engineering Students

 Learning how to code is a continuous process, like playing a musical instrument

-While Nguyen went the traditional route of obtaining a four-year degree, most employers don’t discriminate between university credentials, in-person or online coding bootcamps, or even engineers who claim to be self-taught.
+While Nguyen went the traditional route of obtaining a four-year degree, most employers don’t discriminate between university credentials, in-person or a software engineering bootcamp, or even engineers who claim to be self-taught.

 The most important thing is to treat coding as a continuous learning process instead of frantically rote-memorizing everything you study, says Nguyen.
 Treat it like you would mastering a musical instrument or foreign language.

 Use every resource you can: practice coding, watch tutorials on YouTube, follow software engineers on Twitter, engage with peers on Reddit’s r/learnprogramming, or contribute to open-source projects on GitHub.

 Despite being somewhat of a veteran engineer, Nguyen says he frequently contributes to open-source projects to keep his skills fresh.
 Initiating your first project can be daunting; he recommends starting with “low-hanging fruit.”
 Start by finding bugs in libraries or projects you already use and figuring out the root cause.